qbertlivz/BusinessPlatformApps/Source/Apps/Microsoft/Released/Microsoft-FacebookTemplate/README.md

 -   Azure Function also calls textual analytics cognitive service to work out sentiment of tweet

 -   Power BI imports data into it from Azure SQL and renders pre-defined reports

-### Estimated Costs

-Here is an estimate of the Azure costs (Logic Apps, Azure Functions, Azure SQL, Azure ML, Cognitive Services) based on the number of articles processed: